Skip to main content Skip to local navigation

 We first incorporation DNA into molecular networks here and in doing so found a new form of hunting in nectar bats here and a new form of anti-predator defense and acoustic camouflage here.

 In South East Asia we have looked at the response of bats to fragmentation here and here and we have used leech blood meals to compare mammal diversity here.
+Our work contributed to a large scale analysis in Nature here and reported on here.
 In the fragmented Brazilian Atlantic Forests we have looked at flexibility of bat diets here and the response of microbiome to forest fragmentation here.
 In Central America we documented the impact of El Ninio on seed dispersal here and individual insect specializations here.

 BIOSCAN & BIOSCAN CANADA